zzzprojects/docs/dapper-plus.net/pages/documentations/mapping.md

 This guide aims to provide you with a clear understanding of each mapping approach to ensure your data is handled exactly as you intend.

-#Here’s your section on Auto Mapping polished for clarity and to provide detailed insights:

 ## Auto Mapping

-In the simplest scenarios, you won’t need to do anything special.
+In the simplest scenarios, you won't need to do anything special.
 Our library is designed to intelligently discover how to map your entity automatically.

 Consider the following C# example, which requires no explicit mapping: